MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/electronic-reporting-configuration.md

     - OIOUBL...

 ## Your solution uptake
-You can choose how to move your electronic reporting functionality into GER.
+You can choose how to move your electronic reporting functionality into ER.
 However, you should consider the following high-level steps when you plan that move.

 1. Review the electronic reporting functionality that your solution currently provides.
 2. Identify domain areas that your solution covers, such as Payments and E-Invoices.